wotbrew/cinq/README.md

 - nil, bool, ints, longs, doubles, floats.
 - keyword, symbol, string
-- maps, sets, vectors (or seq/lists, they both get encoded as lists)
+- maps, sets, vectors (or seq/lists, they both get encoded as vectors)
 - java.util.Date

 Collections must not be mutated as you are writing them otherwise you can corrupt your database.
 I plan to put in guards against this (throw an exception).